The HACCP system - When should a HACCP system be reviewed?

 A critical control point is any step in your operation where measurable controls and critical limits can be applied to control specific hazards to an acceptable level.
 Learn more from our well-explained article on what is a critical control point.

-Plainly, critical control points are your company's main defense against hazards.
+Critical control points are your company's main defence against hazards.
 Evaluation of control measures can be done using established scientific literature surveys or decision tools such as a HACCP decision tree or a food risk assessment matrix.

 In each step, one or multiple hazards may be addressed and must be listed under a food operation for evaluation.
 CCPs must be consistently applied to every batch of food products you serve.